Middle School Curriculum

 Integrated Science 6:

-Sixth-grade science is an integrated science course.
-Topics of earth science, life science, and physical science are incorporated together to form a whole understanding of creation and its governing principles.
-Students will apply scientific thinking by using appropriate tools and techniques to gather, analyze, and interpret data to explore scientific concepts.
-Through hands-on laboratory investigations, collaborative group work, and rigorous problem and project-based learning, students will foster critical thinking and scientific literacy to equip them to explore and understand the natural world that God created.
+This is an integrated science course.
+Topics of earth science, physical science and life science are incorporated together to form a whole understanding of creation and its governing principles.
+Students use appropriate tools and techniques to gather, analyze, and interpret data.
+They think logically to make the relationships between evidence gathered and explanations given.
+They communicate about their investigations through written reports and oral presentations.

 Integrated Science 7: